-The Renaissance began in northern Italy and then spread through Europe.
+The Renaissance began in northern Italy and then spread over the next century through Europe.
 Italian cities such as Naples, Genoa, and Venice became centers of trade between Europe and the Middle East.
-Arab scholars preserved the writings of the ancient Greeks in their libraries.
-When the Italian cities traded with the Arabs, ideas were exchanged along with goods.
-These ideas, preserved from the ancient past, served as the basis of the Renaissance.
-When the Byzantine Empire fell to Muslim Turks in 1453, many Christian scholars left Greece for Italy.
+In the Middle East, Arab scholars had preserved the writings of the ancient Greeks in great libraries.
+So, when these Italian cities traded with Arab merchants, the Italians were reconnected with the ideas of the ancient Greeks.
+These “new" ideas, preserved from the ancient past, served as the basis of the Renaissance.

 Foreign trade made many Italian merchant families wealthy.
 These families became patrons who commissioned great painting, sculpture, and architecture.
 During the Renaissance, paintings and sculptures became more realistic and focused less often on religious topics.
 Artists advanced the Renaissance style of showing nature and depicting the feelings of people.